andymangold/gd1/sparkfile.md

-# Stuff I Want to Say to the Students but Haven't Categorized Yet
+# Stuff I Want to Say but Haven't Categorized Yet
 ===

 - Design's effectivness can be observed and sometimes measured.
 You can always weigh your decisions against questions of intent, content, and audience.
 This is a beautiful gift and should not be taken for granted.